RamiroBelmarM/ChaoticSystems/Chaotic_systems/README.md

-# NIST-STS for eleven chaotic system used as the entropy source of an encryption algorithm founded in the literature
+# NIST-STS for eleven chaotic systems used as the entropy source of an encryption algorithm founded in the literature

 The results shown in the paper can be found in the ```result.txt``` archive in every subfolder.